-And Ramp Time is the time it takes a sales or channel resource to onboard– learn about the company, the products and services it sells, the competitive environment, the processes to be followed, systems to utilize, the internal and external ecosystem to be leveraged, etc. Doing this well sets up team members for long term success by reducing churn and creating more productive capacity.
-Ramp time is typically measured in ‘Time to First Sale’ and/or ‘Time to Full Productivity.’
+Ramp time is the time it takes a sales or channel resource to onboard– learn about the company, the products, and services it sells, the competitive environment, the processes to be followed, systems to utilize, the internal and external ecosystem to be leveraged, etc. Doing this well sets up team members for long-term success by reducing churn and creating more productive capacity.
+Ramp time is typically measured in ‘Time to First Sale’ and/or ‘Time to full productivity.’
 Benchmarks vary widely across different businesses and go-to-market models.

 - What business did they actually close?

 - What turnover and replacement hiring took place?

 - How quickly did new hires begin to sell on average?

 With the answers to the above, you have a current-state baseline for sales productivity and ramp time, and you can visualize historical trending.

 More importantly, looking forward, you can easily quantify the dollar impact of a single percentage improvement in sales productivity.
 Or the dollar impact of accelerating ramp time by any given time period, a week or a month, etc.